 The 2023 IRP includes new advanced nuclear and non-emitting peaking resources as part of its least-cost, least-risk preferred portfolio.
-As shown in Figure 9.51, the 500 MW advanced nuclear NatriumTM demonstration project is scheduled to come online by summer 2030.
+As shown in 9.44, the 500 MW advanced nuclear NatriumTM demonstration project is scheduled to come online by summer 2030.
 By year-end 2032, the 2023 IRP preferred portfolio includes 1,000 MW of additional advanced nuclear resources.
 The 2023 IRP also includes 606 MW of non-emitting peaking resources by year-end 2029, increasing to 1,240 MW by the end of 2036.
-The advancement of these new technologies is critical to the planned transition of PacifiCorp's coal fleet.
+The advancement of these new technologies are critical to the planned transition of PacifiCorp's coal fleet.

-Figure 9.51 - 2023 IRP Other Non-Emitting Resources Capacity^{1,2,3}
+Figure 9.44 - 2023 IRP Other Non-Emitting Resources Capacity